matwilso/matwilso.github.io/_posts/gpt-sim.md

 dragging across the wall, and leaving a red streak of paint behind it.
 Sunlight passing through a magnifying glass, catching a pile of dry leaves on fire---a rising trail of smoke, a marshmallow cooking over the flame.
 A human stepping to the side when someone else is walking towards them, or getting mad if that someone gets too close and bumps them.
-Any number of other interactions for which we have trouble writing computer simulations, but for which we have, or could collect, a lot of data.
+Any number of other interactions for which it is hard for us to write computer simulations for, but for which we have, or could collect, a lot of data.

 Such a simulator could be incredibly useful in robot learning.
 Imagine sim2real learning with the smallest possible reality gap.
 Model-based learning with the best possible model.
-All in a package that is natural to interface with.
+All in a package that provides a flexible and natural interface.

 We could “prompt” the model with a video sequence to match our specific robotics setup and task.
 Film a video of our room layout and our paintbrush dipping into the paint bucket.
 The model would automatically generate a virtual scene of our scenario that we could freely modify.
 “What about blue paint instead?”